 For more information on College policies, please refer to http://GPRC.me/policies.

 Grande Prairie Regional College is directed by a number of Academic and Administrative Policies and Procedures.
 These policies and procedures are developed by key stakeholders and are vetted by the internal college community (faculty, staff, and students) before they are approved and enacted.
 The policies are reviewed on a regular basis and adjusted as needed.

 Students are advised to consult and review the current policies that are available on the College website for all matters pertaining to their interactions with GPRC and students are expected to be aware of how certain policies pertain to them.
-If a student requires clarification or interpretation of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.
+If a student requires clarification of a policy, they are encouraged to contact the persons or departments identified as being responsible for that policy.

-Recognition of prior learning through course work completed elsewhere, or through work and life experience, may be awarded in one of three ways; Transfer Credit, Challenge Exams, or Prior Learning Assessment.
+Recognition of prior learning through course work completed elsewhere, or through work and life experience, may be awarded in one of three ways: Transfer Credit, Challenge Exams, or Prior Learning Assessment.
 Please refer to the academic policy on Recognition of Prior Learning on the College website.

 Credits earned through advanced standing may not be included in a current credit load for purposes of maintaining full-time student status.
 If a student is applying for a student loan or award and needs to be in full-time attendance, it may be necessary for them to substitute other courses.
-Please check with Financial Aid.
-Credits earned through advanced standing will not be included in computation of their grade point average (GPA) with GPRC.
+Students are advised to check with Financial Aid.
+Credits earned through advanced standing will not be used to calculate grade point average (GPA) at GPRC.

 Advanced standing granted by GPRC is for internal graduation purposes.
 Students transferring to other educational institutions are reminded that transfer credits awarded to any student for previous learning are subject to authority of each respective receiving institution.

 No more than half of the program credits can be obtained through advanced credit or challenge exams.
 Departments may consider exceptions.